Conservative Success is based on two things: You forgetting their sorry history, and swallowing down these whoppers!

 You would think the stench of that shameful episode might have prompted some serious and humbling introspection regarding their mindset, but you would be wrong: down South, conservatives still proudly fly their Confederate flag, preferred, in fact, over Old Glory.

 Out in Texas, meanwhile, conservatives consider themselves Texans first, Americans second (if at all).
 Recently Texas conservatives, including Governor Rick Perry and libertarian fave Ron Paul, have rekindled the periodic Texan whine about seceding from the Union.
 Meanwhile, up in Alaska, there is the conservative Alaskan Independence Party, which promotes breaking away from the United States.
-This is the organization that Todd Palin (yes, Sarah's "First Dude") belonged to for seven years.
-Then we have the conservatives in Wyoming, home of Dick Cheney, who are also pondering a secession plan, complete with their own aircraft carrier that can tool around in Lake Yellowstone and perhaps send sorties out over the increasingly blue state of Colorado.
+This is the organization that Todd Palin (yes, Sarah's "First Dude") belonged to for years and years.
+Then we have the conservatives in Wyoming, home of dark lord Dick Cheney, who also daydream about secession, complete with their own aircraft carrier that can tool around in Lake Yellowstone and perhaps send sorties out over the increasingly blue state of Colorado.

-Then we were treated to the spectacle when Obama was reelected in 2012, and over one million conservative "Americans" from all 50 states sent their "petitions" in to secede from the union!
-Ah, the sublime hypocrisy of it all... the "true" and "brave" defenders of democracy whining, blubbering and cutting and running when they are defeated by... democracy!
-Throughout the old Confederacy, including Texas, and out in Alaska and Wyoming, and with all the petition filers, it's all more childish angst and macho posing and bluster than considered thought, but it certainly stands as proof positive of just how shallow "love of country" for conservatives really is.
+This long-running conservative "Who Needs America?" mindset came flooding from fake patriotism's sewer when Obama was reelected in 2012, and over one million conservative "Americans" from all 50 states sent their "petitions" in to secede from the union!
+Ah, the sublime hypocrisy of it all... the "true" and "brave" defenders of democracy whining, blubbering, threatening, throwing a temper tantrum and cutting and running when they are defeated by... democracy!
+Throughout the old Confederacy, including Texas, and out in Alaska and Wyoming, and with all the petition filers, it's all more immature angst and macho posing and bluster than considered thought, but it certainly stands as proof positive of just how shallow "love of country" for conservatives really is.

 As more Americans began gaining the right to vote, plus the right to vote for most government positions, including senators, conservatives scrambled to find other ways to thwart democracy.
 They have variously thrown up poll taxes, means testing, intimidation, inconvenient ID requirements, providing the poor and working class with fewer and/or malfunctioning voting machines, tampering with machine-counted votes, and setting up onerous and punitive restrictions for those registering voters, just to name a few of the malicious tactics to lower voter turnout they have tried... and are still trying.
-After laying low for a few decades, the red states are back - right out in the open - trying to suppress the vote.
+For decades, these democracy-deniers had to operate stealthily, but recently the conservative-leaning Supreme Court weakened the Voting Rights Act and now the red states are back - right out in the open - trying to suppress the vote.

-Moreover, in their quixotic quest to wrench power from the liberals since the last time they nearly ruined the country (the 1920s), conservatives have deliberately promoted hatred toward any government that isn't run by them.
+Starting in earnest in the 1980s, in their quixotic quest to wrench power from the liberals since the last time they nearly ruined the country (the 1920s), conservatives deliberately promoted hatred toward any government that isn't run by them.
 When they aren't in control, conservatives do everything they can to delegitimize the political and moral authority of those who are.
 This is a whisker away from high treason.
 Confucius was just one of the wise men who taught that it would be better for a nation to lose its security and its food than the trust of the people for the government.
 Many a once-powerful nation throughout history disintegrated once its people lost faith in their government (see The Rise and Fall of the Roman Empire for useful information).
-Once the public loses love for and confidence in their government, civil strife is sure to follow, and so the Constitutional mandate of promoting the general welfare of the people is thwarted.
+Once the public loses love for and confidence in their government, civil strife is sure to follow (as we are experiencing), and so the Constitutional mandate of promoting the general welfare of the people is thwarted.

-This hate and distrust angle for the government (and for other Americans) has won conservatives elections, but has been one of the most nefarious and potentially disastrous strategies for the country itself of any political tactic in American history.
+This hate and distrust angle for the government (and for other Americans) has won conservatives elections (which is all they care about), but has been one of the most nefarious and potentially disastrous strategies for the country itself of any political tactic in American history.
 It intentionally fosters deep and passionate division within the populace.
 Conservatives are playing with apocalyptic fire as they fan the flames of not just disagreement but outright hatred for all things not conservative... moderate though such persons or programs may actually be.
 Over the past 50 years, conservatives have vomited up venomous bile toward the Kennedys, Jimmy Carter, Bill Clinton, Hillary Clinton, Al Gore and (most particularly) Barack Obama, along with any idea they proffer (even those originally proposed by conservatives... like "RomneyCare").